sabarishs/hivemq-kafka-plugin/README.md

 - maven clean package
 - copy the jar from target to each HiveMQ broker's hivemq-x.x.x/plugins
 - copy your kafka-plugin.properties to hivemq-x.x.x/plugins (the one in the jar is not used)
-- modify the properties
+- start HiveMQ

 ## What more needs done

-- Right now, there is no special handling for dups.
-This needs to be corrected.
+- ~~Right now, there is no special handling for dups.
+This needs to be corrected.~~
   - This has been corrected.
 For duplicate messages part of the MQTT QoS 1 and 2 workflows, only one message is guaranteed to be pushed to Kafka.
 - Failure scenarios around Kafka put